WebAssembly/design/JS.md

 Otherwise, this function performs synchronous compilation of the `BufferSource`:
-* The byte range delimited by the `BufferSource` is first logically decoded according to [BinaryEncoding.md](BinaryEncoding.md) and then validated according to the rules in [spec/check.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/check.ml#L325).
+* The byte range delimited by the `BufferSource` is first logically decoded according to [BinaryEncoding.md](BinaryEncoding.md) and then validated according to the rules in [spec/check.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/check.ml#L415).
 * The spec `string` values inside `Ast.module` are decoded as UTF8 as described in [Web.md](Web.md#names).
-* On success, a new `WebAssembly.Module` instance is returned with [[Module]] set to the validated `Ast.module`.
+* On success, a new `WebAssembly.Module` object is returned with [[Module]] set to the validated `Ast.module`.
 * On failure, a new `WebAssembly.CompileError` is thrown.